 However, the disadvantage of a ready-to-move-in house, is that it usually has a higher price than an under-construction property.
 Hence, it may not be an ideal choice from an investment and appreciation potential standpoint.
 Moreover, the buyer will not have the flexibility to choose the floor or configuration, as compared to an under-construction property.

 Points to consider, while choosing an under-construction property

 “Under-construction properties are generally in the non-established parts of the city and hence, the potential for price appreciation due to future development is good.
 However, this is not true in each and every case.
 One has to look at the location and future plans around that area.
 Moreover, in an under-construction project, a buyer also has flexibility in payments, with options like construction-linked plans, subvention schemes, flexible payment plans, etc.,” states Wadhwani.

 The implementation of the Real Estate (Regulation and Development) Act (RERA) and other buyer-friendly policies, aimed at bringing about greater transparency and compliance from developers, could boost home buyers’ confidence in investing in under-construction projects.
 However, in places where the RERA is not yet implemented, it is must for a home buyer to check the credentials of the developer and choose a reputed builder.

-- The property that you intend to purchase, should have all the necessary approvals and licences.
+- The property should have all the necessary approvals and licences.

-- Check online and on social media for user-based reviews on the locality, project and developer.
+- Buyers should check online and on social media, for reviews on the project, developer and locality.